catalyst-cloud/catalystcloud-docs/source/kubernetes/rolling-upgrade.rst

 * A PodDisruptionBudget that ensure that there is a minimum of one pod running for this service at all times.
 * A service of type loadbalancer to expose the application to the world.

-{TODO: Create anchor "YAML_TEMPLATE" so this can be linked from other sections of the document}

 .. _example-yaml: